yonch/rc-hashmap-dev/docs/design.md

   - Insertion (two-phase): compute hash(key), probe index (Eq) to reject duplicates, reserve capacity in index and storage; then commit by inserting into storage to obtain a slot and linking the slot into the index under the stored hash.
 On failure, roll back so the map remains unchanged.
   - Lookup: compute hash(key), probe index, compare by Eq.
 Returns a `Handle`.
   - Removal: remove from index first, then remove the handle's slot from entries and return (K, V).
+  - Reentrancy guard (debug-only): public entry points begin with a guard `let _g = self.reentrancy.enter();`.
 - Safety and consistency
   - remove() guarantees the data structure is consistent (index and storage no longer reference the handle’s slot) before dropping K and V.
   - All public methods leave the data structure in a consistent state before any user code can run, except K: Hash and K: Eq that are invoked during probing.
-We document this as a footgun for higher layers: if Eq/Hash have side-effects, they must not reenter this map.
+Contract: reentrancy into the same map is disallowed from K: Hash and K: Eq.
   - No refcounting or keepalive here; purely structural.

 Module 2: CountedHashMap